btrplace/g5k-executor/README.md

 This repository contains the source code of the BtrPlace g5k-executor.
 It allows to execute [BtrPlace JSON converted plans](https://github.com/btrplace/scheduler/wiki/JSON-Messages#json-format-of-a-reconfigurationplan) into [Grid'5000 infrastructure](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home).

-For a full example, have a look at [this repository](https://github.com/btrplace/migrations-UCC-15) that contains all the informations to reproduce the experiments from the paper "Scheduling Live-Migrations for Fast, Adaptable and Energy Efficient Relocation Operation" published at [UCC'15](http://cyprusconferences.org/ucc2015).
+For a full usage example, have a look at [this repository](https://github.com/btrplace/migrations-UCC-15) that contains all the informations to reproduce the experiments from the paper "Scheduling Live-Migrations for Fast, Adaptable and Energy Efficient Relocation Operation" published at [UCC'15](http://cyprusconferences.org/ucc2015).

 Requirements:
 * JDK 8+